Morris County NJ Roofing: How New Jersey Weather Impacts Your Roof

 • Preventing shingle deterioration from excessive heat below

 Ridge vents combined with soffit vents create continuous airflow that keeps attics closer to outside temperatures—exactly what you need to prevent ice dams and reduce cooling costs.
+Factory certifications such as GAF Master Elite or Owens Corning Platinum Preferred can unlock extended, non-prorated system warranties, and GAF Certified Plus contractors may offer enhanced options like System Plus and Silver Pledge limited warranties.

 Seasonal Roof Maintenance for Morris County Homeowners